 The last option is to use a third-party service like CMS2CMS to migrate your Wix website.
 It’s worth mentioning that this is a paid service and the price will depend on the number of posts and pages you have on your existing website.

-Their pricing page states that full migrations start at $9 and you can take advantage of the free Demo migration to see how the process works.
+You can also take advantage of the free Demo migration to see how the process works.

 To get started with this process, follow the steps below.